Sébastien Le Toux

-Sébastien Le Toux ([sebastjɛ̃ lə tu]; born 10 January 1984) is a French retired professional footballer who spent the majority of his career in Major League Soccer, including six seasons at Philadelphia Union.
+Sébastien Le Toux ([sebastjɛ̃ lə tu]; born 10 January 1984) is a French retired professional footballer who spent the majority of his career in Major League Soccer, including six seasons at the Philadelphia Union.

 A versatile attacker, who in 2010 became Philadelphia's first All-Star representative, was widely regarded as one of the hardest workers in the league, winning the MLS Individual Fair Play Award in both 2010 and 2011.
 Le Toux racked up over 263 career MLS appearances with 59 goals and 57 assists in nine years.

 Playing career

 Club

 Le Toux was part of the youth setup at Rennes, and briefly played for Lorient in Ligue 2, prior to moving to the United States.

 Seattle Sounders FC

 Le Toux unsuccessfully tried out for MLS side FC Dallas, before eventually signing with the Seattle Sounders of the USL First Division in early 2007.
 Le Toux netted 10 goals for the Sounders in 2007, tying him with Charles Gbeke of the Montreal Impact as the division's top goal-scorer; he went on to score 24 goals in 54 league appearances for the team.
 On 28 September 2007, Le Toux became Seattle's fourth USL First Division Most Valuable Player.

 On 8 May 2008, Le Toux was the first player signed by the Seattle Sounders FC following their expansion into Major League Soccer.

 He scored the first goal in a 1–1 draw against the Los Angeles Galaxy, but saw more success in the Lamar Hunt U.S. Open Cup on the run to the 2009 Open Cup Final and had an assist on the winning goal to Roger Levesque in the 2–1 victory at RFK Stadium against D.C.
 United.